-If your org has Lightning runtime enabled, you can control whether a flow displays in one column or two columns when you distribute that flow.
-Before you use this beta feature, though, understand how flow layout currently behaves.
+If your org has Lightning runtime enabled, you can control whether a flow displays in one column or two columns.
+Before you use this feature, understand how the flow layout currently behaves.

 Limitations for Multi-Select Choice Fields

 Multi-select checkboxes and multi-select picklist fields let flow users select multiple choices in a screen field.
 Before you start using multi-select choice fields, understand how they work in flows, both when you design the flows and when your users run them.